pawelpepek/CRUDAPI/README.md

 }
 ```

-3. Create AutoMapper mapping (which inherits from the SelfMapFrom generic class):
+3. Create the AutoMapper mapping class (which inherits from the SelfMapFrom generic class):
 ```c#
 using CrudCore.API.Mapping;